KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/hiresw.md

   - **Hawaii** (`hi`)
   - **Guam** (`guam`) — western Pacific
   - **Puerto Rico** (`pr`) — Caribbean
-- **Domain details:** Output grids are on a Lambert Conformal projection for CONUS; domains are run on a staggered cycle schedule (see below), not all simultaneously.
+- **Domain details:** Output projection varies by domain (verified from live GRIB2 headers, 2026-07-15): CONUS on Lambert Conformal, Alaska on polar stereographic, and Guam/Hawaii/Puerto Rico on Mercator (finer grids) or regular lat-lon (5 km grids).
+Domains are run on a staggered cycle schedule (see below), not all simultaneously.

 ---